A storage engine, not a server upgrade

 AI in production

-Root Cause, the AI feature my team shipped for Syngenta in 2026, analyzes 90,000 grower fields weekly and surfaces concerns with suggested mitigations.
-I also run AI-assisted engineering practices and local-model experiments — details on the AI page.
+The AI feature my team shipped for Syngenta analyzes grower fields weekly and surfaces concerns with suggested mitigations — the decision about what to do stays with the people who know the field.
+I also run AI-assisted engineering practices and local-model experiments.